flhofer/dell_TB16_firmware/README.md

 ![TB16 Ports Image](images/ports.png)

 ### 1. HDMI
 This HDMI 1.4a standard port supports up to 4K (3840x2160) resolution at 24/30Hz.
 I tested QHD (2560x1440@60Hz).
-If MST and Cable NVM are not current, it may show black, not always wake up, or not work at all.
+If MST and Cable NVM are not current, it may show black, not always wake up, or not work.
 According to Dell, it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
 To be checked

 ### 2. VGA
 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1080 @ 60Hz